-One of the techniques I’ve recently introduced to my lessons-learning projects is what Gary Klein calls a PreMortem.
-As we all know, a PostMortem helps us learn why a patient has died.
+One of the techniques I’ve recently introduced to my projects is what Gary Klein calls a PreMortem.
+As we all know, a postmortem helps us learn why a patient died.
 A PreMortem explores why a project might die in the future.
 Here’s how Gary describes the approach.
-I find it works well at the end of an open space after the planning process is complete.
+I find it works well after a planning process is complete.
 It injects an additional level of realism into the plans.

 Step 1: Preparation.
 Team members take out sheets of paper and get relaxed in their chairs.
 They should already be familiar with the plan, or else have the plan described to them so they can understand what is supposed to be happening.